booooooh522/EmmvFace/PrivacyPolicy.md

 ### 1. Collection of Information.

 #### Face and facial expression tracking information
-This application uses the TrueDepth API to acquire the position and expression of the user's face.
+This application uses the TrueDepth API provided by Apple to obtain the position and expression of the user's face.
-The acquired face and facial expression tracking information is used to reflect the movements and expressions of the avatar displayed in this application or the linked application.
+The acquired face and facial expression tracking information is used to reflect the movement and expression of the avatar displayed in this application or the linked application.
+The tracking information will be discarded after it is applied to the avatar and will not be retained.
 It will not be used for any other purpose or sent to a third party without permission.

+Translated with www.DeepL.com/Translator (free version)

 #### Camera information
 This application uses camera information to acquire position and posture data of the device being used.